 Feature Approach

-Purpose To set and reward a high standard of performance me easured over a twelve- month period.
+Purpose To set and reward a high standard of performance measured over a twelve-month period.

 Eligibility Executive KMP

 Form of payment Cash

 Opportunity Details of the STI opportunity can be found in the table below.

 Name (Position) Max STI Max STI as a % of FAR

 Glenn King - Group MD & CEO \$647,500 70%

 Richard Moore - CFO \$369,000 60%

-Simon Smith - COO \$244,8001 60%
+Simon Smith - COO \$244,800 1 60%

-The COO received a 25% Higher Duties Allowance for 3 m purposes onths during FY22 that wa as pro-rated for STI
+The COO received a 25% Higher Duties Allowance for 3 purposes months during FY22 that wa is pro-rated for STI

 Performance period 1 year

-Gateway Priority 1 risk and audit items (as determined by the Board) must be delivered and risk and compliance training for the year must be completed.
-Failure to do so will result in zero STI for an Executive KMP.
+Gateway Priority 1 risk and audit items (as determined by the compliance training for the year must be complete an Executive KMP.

-Feature Approach The STI is subject to two components of performance: Performance measures Company performance as measured by the Company Scorecard (70%) Individual performance (30%) The Company performance outcomes are assessed on four key strategic metrics which are in line with Company's objectives: Financial, Member and Customer, Risk, and People and Innovation.
-Category Weighting Company Performance Financial (including PEXA Exchange EBITDA less CAPEX; market share and others) 70% Member and Customer Risk People and Innovation Individual Performance 30% Individual KPIs Total 100% The individual component has goals which are linked to the Company outcomes and business strategy.
+Feature Approach Performance measures The STI is subject to two components of performance: Company performance as measured by the Company Scorecard (70%) Individual performance (30%) The Company performance outcomes are assessed on four key strategic metrics which are in line with Company's objectives: Financial, Member and Customer, Risk, and People and Innovation.
+Category Weighting Company Performance Financial (including PEXA Exchange EBITDA less CAPEX; market share and others) 70% Member and Customer Risk People and Innovation Individual Performance Individual Performance 30% Total 100% The individual component has goals which are linked to the Company outcomes and business strategy.
 Executive KMP goals are approved by the Board.
 At the end of the performance year, Executive KMP will be assessed against their individual goals and demonstration of the values and awarded an overall rating in line with PEXA's values as described by Above and Below the Line Behavioural Descriptors.
 The level of any incentive will be assessed at the end of the Company's financial year, by reference to Company performance outcomes and individual achievement, as well as a demonstration of behaviours aligned with PEXA's values.
 Malus and/or clawback Consistent with unlisted company market standards, no malus or clawback provisions were applicable.
 However, these provisions will be considered by the Remuneration, Nomination and People Committee for future application.
 Payment timing 70% of STI is paid in the September following the applicable financial year and 30% of STI is deferred to the following September, provided in both instances Executive KMP are still employed by PEXA and not under notice of employment termination.
 Board discretion The Board also reserves full discretion regarding any STI payments based on holistic factors in relation to the business.
-Treatment on STI is forfeited upon notice of termination.
+Treatment on STI is forfeited upon notice of termination. termination